How to become a professional chocolate taster

 Wondering how much money you can make eating chocolate?
 Earning any amount of money to be a chocolate taster would obviously be the dream, but this part-time job actually offered £9.76 – £10.25 per hour.

-These kinds of opportunities pop up every now and then, so be sure to keep an eye out.
+These kinds of opportunities pop up now and then, so keep an eye out.

 Master chocolate taster jobs

-If you're a bit of a connoisseur and you'd like to pursue chocolate tasting as a career, it's worth considering relevant qualifications and training at culinary schools, or finding ways to gain relevant experience on top of your current degree.
+If you're a bit of a connoisseur and you'd like to pursue chocolate tasting as a career, it's worth considering relevant qualifications and training at culinary schools.
+You can also find ways to gain relevant experience on top of your current degree.

-As a master chocolate taster, your job would be about much more than literally tasting finished products – you'd also be involved in the production and development stages of chocolate making in food labs.
+As a master chocolate taster, your job would be about much more than simply tasting finished products.
+You'd also be involved in the production and development stages of chocolate making in food labs.

-It can help to study chemistry, engineering or food-based subjects, depending on which area of chocolate tasting you're particularly keen to go into.
+It can help to have studied chemistry, engineering or food-based subjects, depending on which area of chocolate tasting you're particularly keen to go into.

 As well as knowing how to expertly make chocolate, you'll need to have a very sensitive palate and a willingness to try new tastes and textures.
-Chocolate tasters are required to be creative, precise and patient, so if that sounds like you, you're in with a shout.
+Chocolate tasters are required to be creative, precise and patient.
+If that sounds like you, this is a great start.

 How to prepare for a chocolate tasting career at university

-We'd really recommend gaining work experience in product development.
-And, it's even better yet if you can get a voluntary or part-time role in a chocolate company while at university – get in touch with local chocolatiers to express your interest, and see if they have any opportunities for you.
+We'd recommend gaining work experience in product development.
+And, it's even better if you can get a part-time role or voluntary position in a chocolate company while at university.
+You can get in touch with local chocolatiers to express your interest and see if they have any opportunities for you.